business improvement district

 City Council -

-City Council materials noted the BID scheduled a May 2026 meeting to consider updating the BID boundary map, described as the first potential boundary change since the district was established in 1996.
+City Council’s agenda summary noted the BID board scheduled a May 2026 meeting to consider an update to the BID boundary map, described as the first potential boundary change since the district was established in 1996.

 City Council